 Post offices and other public facilities will be closed, banks and stock exchanges will take the day off, and salsa picante and sweet potato pie – his favorite snack combo – will be on sale all across America.

-Despite his tragic death in 2007 (he was shot and killed by the president of his fan club before an appearance in Dallas) King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate among confused Latinos and Anglos alike.
+Despite his tragic death in 2007 (he was shot and killed by the president of his fan club), King’s promotion of “love, equality, justice, innocence, malice, refuge, oppression, freedom” has continued to resonate among confused Latinos and Anglos alike.

 “Well, now, I have my very own dream that my four children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

 “Four children?
 Huh?
 Dude, I don’t even have kids,” she said, “although I certainly have had issues with the men in my life vis-a-vis safe sex.
 But I cleaned up my act and now the only black cats in my life are LOLCats online.
 Ricky King not only had a dream, but he had a dream with a good beat that was easy dance to.”

 “I was at the big Dance on Washington back in the day,” retired airport anesthesiologist Juan Don “Orange Sunshine” Gamera told PNS in El Paso.
 “All these people, together, different people, long ones, tall ones, short ones, brown ones, black ones, round ones — I’ll never forget it.”